Visiting Port Sunlight Museum

 Plan your visit

 To enter the museum and Edwardian Worker’s Cottage, you must purchase a ticket for the Port Sunlight Experience.
-This also gives you entry to our interactive family-friendly SoapWorks exhibition and you can choose to add on a guided walking tour of the village.
+This includes the option to add on a guided walking tour of the village.

 You can pay on the day or book your ticket online in advance.